sridharsabarish/yocto/Exercises/exercise1.md

 - Run the Poky Build
 - Get an idea of what we are dealing with.

-## Poky
+## Meet Poky

-- Poky, is the **reference distribution** of the yocto project.
+- Poky, is the **reference distribution** of the Yocto Project which uses OpenEmbedded build system Technology.

 - It is a **toolset for building** embedded linux systems.

-    // More review needed for content below.
-    - It gives us
+    - Its made up of
-        1. metadata,
+        1. Collection of tools
-        1. recipes,
+        1. Configuration files
-        1. templates to help create these distributions
+        1. Recipe Data a.k.a metadata

     - Its **key features** include
     - flexible configuration,
-    - support for cross compilation
+    - support for cross compilation using bitbake-tool.
     - ability to generate minimal and optimized system images.

-## Todo : A bit out of place?
-Poky is used to verify Yocto Project and is also a good place to start with exploration.

 ## Where to find it?
 - In this Virtual Machine(VM), Poky is available at ~/work/poky.